 A recent discussion on Ross Douthat’s podcast featured Osita Nwanevu, a contributing editor at The New Republic, who argued for significant changes to the U.S. Constitution.
 Nwanevu's proposals include abolishing the Senate, ending the Electoral College, and expanding the Supreme Court, which he claims are necessary to align American governance with democratic principles.

-Nwanevu's book, "The Right of the People: Democracy and the Case for a New American Founding," critiques the current Senate structure, arguing that it disproportionately favors smaller states like Wyoming over larger states like California.
+Nwanevu's book, "The Right of the People: Democracy and the Case for a New American Founding," (Guides Loc) critiques the current Senate structure, arguing that it disproportionately favors smaller states like Wyoming over larger states like California.
 He contends that this imbalance undermines democratic representation.
 However, critics point out that the House of Representatives, which has a larger delegation from California, serves to balance this representation.

 The discussion highlights a broader leftist sentiment that the existing constitutional framework is inadequate for achieving their political goals.
 Nwanevu suggests creating new states, such as Puerto Rico and Washington, D.C., to increase representation in the Senate and proposes a national popular vote for president, which would diminish the influence of rural states in elections.